The Second Half Lectures: Influential Women of the South Coast

 Cook Memorial Theater

 The Whaling Museum, in partnership with The Second Half: Lifelong Learning Institute presented the following daytime lecture series.

 Women of New Bedford

 Peggi Medeiros, Historian and Author

 Women have contributed in significant ways to shaping New Bedford’s history.
-Join Peggi to view the city through the lens of many hometown heroines – philanthropists, financiers, educators, artists, and many more.
+Attendees joined Peggi to view the city through the lens of many hometown heroines – philanthropists, financiers, educators, artists, and many more.

 Women in Public Art in Boston (and Beyond)